Sauceke/hotdog/doc/wireless/ASSEMBLY.md

 12. Glue the battery holder to `BT1` with epoxy.

 ⚠ Make sure there is at least 5mm clearance between the battery holder and the edge of the motherboard.
+It doesn't have to be precisely on the footprint, but do not place it any further below that.

 > <img src="BT1_mount.jpeg" height="210"> <img src="BT1_mount2.jpeg" height="210">